 Looking to AI to Solve Antibiotic Resistance

-To combat the global crisis of antibiotic resistance, a team led by César de la Fuente, Presidential Assistant Professor at Penn Engineering, has developed a way to discover new antibiotics from ancient molecules using AI.
-Antibiotic Peptide de-Extinction (APEX), the team’s new tool, rapidly identifies potential drug candidates from extinct organisms like woolly mammoths and giant elk, turning the tree of life into a treasure trove of new molecules.
+To combat the global crisis of antibiotic resistance, a team led by César de la Fuente, Presidential Assistant Professor in PsychiatryMicrobiologyChemistryBioengineering and Chemical and Biomolecular Engineering at Penn has developed a way to discover new antibiotics from ancient molecules using AI.
+Antibiotic Peptide de-Extinction (APEX), the team’s new tool identifies potential drug candidates from extinct organisms like woolly mammoths and giant elk.

 Read More